iamcryptoboi/badger-vaults-mix-v1.5/README.md

 - Video Introduction: TODO
 - Example Project: TODO
-- Full Project Walkthrough: TODO
+- Full Project Walkthrough:

+This Fantom network strategy takes Curve's fUSDT+wBTC+ETH liquidity pool tokens as deposit and stakes it on Curve for yield.
+The rewards are in wFTM and CRV, which is swapped to XXX(most liquid) and added to fUSDT+wBTC+ETH liquidity pool.

 ## What you'll find here